- Group Tours

 The Museum offers various workshops you can join to learn about the various traditional Japanese arts (advanced reservations required).
 There are exhibits on the area's history as well, given Nishijin is still home to many top-tier craftspeople.
 You may even see one of these masters working on a new project while you're exploring the area.
 Unlike the Nishijin Textile Center close-by, Orinasukan has a more relaxing atmosphere in the traditional Japanese home.
 The museum serves tea and cake inside so relax while you're here and watch a traditional craftsmen at work!

-See the beautiful fabrics and kimonos for yourself during our incredible Quilt Festival Japan Tour from Tokyo to Kyoto!
+See the beautiful fabrics and kimonos for yourself with an optional add-on during our line of fully-guided Quilt Festival Japan Tours from Tokyo to Kyoto!